What Is a Fiduciary Advisor?

 Who Is the SEC?

 The SEC is the Securities and Exchange Commission.
-Its mission is to protect investors, to keep markets fair, orderly, and efficient, and capital facilitation.
-It’s the organization that RIAs register with in order to be considered fiduciaries.
-The SEC has the power to enforce the laws and regulations that pertain to securities and each year brings civil enforcement actions against anyone, companies and individuals alike, who have violated any securities law.
+Its mission is to protect investors, to keep markets fair, orderly, and efficient, and to facilitate capital.
+It’s the organization that Registered Investments Advisors (RIAs) register with once the entity has reached over $100 million in assets under management 9aum).
+The SEC has the power to enforce the laws and regulations that pertain to securities and each year brings civil enforcement actions against anyone – companies and individuals alike – who violated any securities law.

 Meet FINRA.

-FINRA is the Financial Industry Regulatory Authority, a non-profit government-authorized organization that oversees broker-dealers.
-It’s also the organization that issues the Series 65 exam that is required to become an RIA.
+FINRA is the Financial Industry Regulatory Authority, a non-profit government-authorized organization that oversees broker-dealers and RIAS that manage under $100 million.
+It’s also the organization that issues the Series 65 exam that is required to become an IAR of an RIA.
 FINRA protects investors by ensuring that broker-dealers operate honestly and fairly.

 There’s Also the DOL…

 The DOL is the United States Department of Labor.
-While its primary purpose is to protect job seekers, wage earners, and retirees, and to promote good working conditions, it’s the government department that has developed the fiduciary rules that fiduciary advisors must follow.
+While its primary purpose is to protect job seekers, wage earners, and retirees, as well as to promote good working conditions, it’s the government department that has developed the fiduciary rules that fiduciary advisors must follow when advising on retirement accounts.

 And the CFP® Board.